emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 BS11: ziplock bags and plasftic containers, 10 mL serological pipette tips

 Junk seawater can be taken from a blue tank downstairs in the aquarium room.

+The serological pipette holder lives in the third drawer down on the same bench as the waste (just the left side if you are looking at the bench).

+## <a name="Waste"></a> **Waste**

+*See titration protocol for full waste details.*

+Serological pipette tips are broken in half and placed in the solids bin.
+Kim wipes are also placed in this bin.
+Samples post-run are placed in the liquids container.